Scholar Development Grants in the Center for the Study of Religion, Culture, and Society

 Designed for first- and second-year students just embarking on the process of understanding the role of religion in society, Scholar Development Grants introduce students to the research process in their individual disciplines, help them conceive a research topic, and prepare them to write research proposals for Elon’s signature research programs or for external funding.

-During the spring semester, students in the first or second year who have not yet registered for undergraduate research or applied for a Scholar Development project will work with a faculty mentor to conceive a new research project.
+Students in the first or second year who have not yet registered for undergraduate research or applied for a Scholar Development project are eligible to apply.
+They will work with a faculty mentor to conceive a new research project and develop an application.
 Only faculty in full-time, ongoing appointments are eligible to serve as mentors.
 Faculty mentors will guide students to conduct the bibliographic research necessary to articulate the scope, aims, and hypothesis of such a project.
-Applications for Scholar Development grants are accepted on a rolling basis from the beginning of spring classes.
-They should be submitted to the Director of the Center for the Study of Religion, Culture, and Society by no later than Monday, April 15, 2019.
-Appropriate final assignments, which could include an annotated bibliography and/or a draft of a grant or thesis proposal, will be due to the faculty mentor by May 31, 2019 and copied to the Director of the CSRCS.
+Applications for Scholar Development grants are accepted each semester according to the schedule below.
+Funds for successful applications will be available the following semester upon completion of the Plan for Further Research.
+Appropriate final assignments, which could include an annotated bibliography and/or a draft of a grant or thesis proposal, will be due to the faculty mentor by January 31 (for fall/winter applications) or May 31 (for spring applications) and copied to the Director of the CSRCS.

-On returning to Elon in the Fall of 2019, students will consult with the same mentor about undergraduate research proposals for which their preliminary work could be submitted or further developed.
-Within two weeks of the beginning of classes in the fall semester the student and mentor will submit a Plan for Further Research, which could include registration for 498/499 undergraduate research credits or submission of a proposal for Honors Thesis, the SURE or Lumen programs, or external grants such as the Boren Scholarship.
-Plans for Further Research are due Monday Sept.
-9, 2019.
+At the beginning of the semester following approval of an application, students will consult with the same mentor about undergraduate research proposals for which their preliminary work could be submitted or further developed.
+Within two weeks of the beginning of classes the student and mentor will submit a Plan for Further Research, which could include registration for 498/499 undergraduate research credits or submission of a proposal for Honors Thesis, the SURE, Multifaith Scholar, or Lumen programs, or external grants such as the Boren Scholarship.
+Fall 2019 Plans for Further Research are due Monday Sept.
+9, 2019; Spring Plans are due Feb.
+10, 2020.
 Upon submission of the Plan for Further Research, students will have access to a $1000 expense account to support further research in their chosen topic.
 These research grants can cover supplies, travel to conferences, archives, or museums, or other approved costs.
 Faculty will have access to a $1000 faculty mentor draw account that can be used for their own or the student’s research or to supplement their annual conference travel budget.

 - Students receive a research grant of at least $1,000 upon completion of program requirements